eschill04/TF-binding-classification-singh-lab/README.md

 * Batch size
 * Epochs

-Modify changable parameters in top section of classification_model.py
+You can modify the changable parameters in top section of classification_model.py!

 ## 3. Run! ##
-To run, type
+To run, call

     python3 classification_model.py

-in command line.
+in the command line.
 Your loss curves will be uploaded to the ./result_graphs, and your model will be uploaded to ./models.

 ## Example Results ##